 Open the Desktop app with a tap on its Start screen tile.

 Tap the File Explorer icon (shown in the margin), found on the left end of the desktop’s taskbar — that strip along the desktop’s bottom edge.

-File Explorer appears, shown in this figure, letting you manage the files on your Surface.
+File Explorer appears, letting you manage the files on your Surface.

-To see your Surface’s storage spaces and the files inside them, tap Computer from File Explorer’s left pane, called the Navigation pane.
+To see your Surface’s storage spaces and the files inside them, tap This PC from File Explorer’s left pane, called the Navigation pane.

-There, you see all the drives accessible by your Surface: its internal hard drive, removable memory card, network locations, and anything you’ve plugged into its USB port, including flash drives, portable hard drives, and even digital cameras.
+There, you see all the storage locations accessible by your Surface: its internal hard drive, removable memory card, network locations, and any storage you’ve plugged into its USB port (including flash drives, portable hard drives, and even digital cameras).

 To see inside a storage area, tap it on the Navigation pane.

 Tap any storage area you see, and File Explorer lists the files stored inside.
 For example, tap any of your Surface’s main storage areas (your Documents, Music, Pictures, and Videos folders) to see their contents.
 You can also tap your Surface’s memory card, or icons for any flash drives, or portable hard drives.
 You can even see photos stored on a camera you’ve attached with its USB cable.